spacebabies/leegstandscan/README.md

 ## Quickstart, back end

-There is a small Node.js Express app to serve the Angular app and handle the contact details which are added to a Google sheet.
+There is a small Node.js Express app to serve the Angular app and handle the contact details which are added to MongoDB.

   * npm install